colettegallagher/anscombes/README.md

 This is a very large file so ensure there is a high-speed internet connection before downloading.
 The Anaconda file will be in the downloads folder.
 Click on the file and run program to install.

-#### CMDER
+### CMDER

 Download CMDER full version (unzip) ![CMDER](https://github.com/colettegallagher/anscombes/blob/master/cmder.JPG) [CMDER](http://cmder.net/)

+## Assignment

+The assignment can be viewed on GITHUB [anscombes](https://github.com/colettegallagher/anscombes/blob/master/anscombes.ipynb)

-#### Running the Codes
+### Running the Codes

 The assignment, in text format, can be found at [anscombes](https://github.com/colettegallagher/anscombes/blob/master/anscombes.ipynb).
-This can be copied by using **CTRL & C** or right clicking using the mouse and copying.

-#### Assignment
-The assignment can be viewed on GITHUB [anscombes](https://github.com/colettegallagher/anscombes/blob/master/anscombes.ipynb).
-To download and open in jupyter notebook.
+#### To download and open in jupyter notebook

  - Open CMDER on the start menu
  - Type 'cd' then space and the destination file on the PC where the file is to be open eg c:/new folder/new file
  - Type 'Git Pull https://github.com/colettegallagher/anscombes/blob/master/anscombes.ipynb